JWCISLO85/Taking-a-computer-apart/README.md

 A comprehensive step-by-step tutorial for safely taking apart a desktop computer for educational, repair, or upgrade purposes.

 <h2>📋 Overview</h2>
 This guide provides detailed instructions for disassembling a desktop computer, complete with safety protocols, required tools, and visual documentation.
-This was a project I completed during my studies at Cape Cod Community College.

 <h2>⚠️Safety First</h2>
 CRITICAL SAFETY WARNINGS: